dizz/usenix-hostcloud13-fluidcloud/fluidcloud.md

 Related to relocating IaaS and PaaS services are the potential service adaptations that need to take place.
 Services comprise of service-components (For example a web server, database), which are essentially applications.
 Those service-components might need to be changed when relocated.
 For example VM images need to be converted or if we turn our attention to the PaaS area is the adaptation of applications written for a certain target platform.

 * **Data Relocation** - *Relocation, migration, transcoding, transformation and conversion of the data belonging to the service*.
 In FluidCloud a service is defined as a set of service-components and the data belonging to the service.
 Relocation of data fundamentally means moving bits and bytes.
-Currently tools such as GlobusOnline  provide a service for easy transferring data between Grid sites using the proven GridFTP  protocol, which allows for fast and reliable data transfers.
-Other solutions like the ZFS send/receive feature allow for snapshotting a dataset in constant time and allow easy relocation.
+Currently tools such as GlobusOnline[^1] provide a service for easy transferring data between Grid sites using the proven GridFTP protocol [#RFC?], which allows for fast and reliable data transfers.
+Other solutions like the Zeta File System (ZFS) send/receive feature allow for snapshotting a dataset in constant time and allow easy relocation.
 Certainly upcoming technologies like Software Defined Networking can help when data path are needed on-demand to be established between to providers.

 # Architecture